abbujo/Airbnb-Barwon-South-West-Data-Analysis/README.md

 1. The results can be easily interpreted by visualizing the final trees.
 1. Speed and accuracy — XG boost is quick and accurate compared to other algorithms.

-The following diagrams explains it better **(Pedro, 2021)**:

-![Chart, bar chart

-Description automatically generated](Aspose.Words.3c4c3a7d-7811-4cdd-9e3a-4d22dce2a69a.001.png)

-*Figure  SEQ Figure \\* ARABIC 1: Speed and accuracy of XGBoost as compared to Random Forest and Logistic Regression Algorithms*

 The reason why XGBoost is better is because it is an iterative learning model which means it predicts once initially and then self-analyses its mistakes as a predictive toiler and give more weightage to the data points in which it made a wrong prediction in the next iteration.
 This process happens in cycle giving XGBoost better results as compared to other models.

 ## Task 4: Sentiment analysis